Jean-Serge/my_config/README.md

 Here is my computer configuration.
 For this project, I aimed to build a light but fully operating system.
 My computer run on ArchLinux but this should be portable on many Linux OS.

-At first I created this repo for 2 reasons :
+I created this repo for some reasons :
 + Keep my configuration on a remote platform (to get it back regardless of the computer from where I work)
-+ Improve my git skill on a long-time project (yes it is)
++ Improve my git skills on a long-time project (yes it is)
++ Improve my scripting skills

 If you want to advise me (about git or about any configuration), you are welcome.
 You can contact me on my github e-mail address.

 # Requirements

-As the **install.bash** script automatically install the needed packages, it will only work with the following distributions (others should manually install the specified packages) :
+## Distributions

+For the moment, all the root instructions of the **install.bash** script are ran with the *su* command so it will only work on certains distributions.
+I try to test it with others distributions than mine but I can be missing some bugs.

+Tested distributions
 + Debian
 + ArchLinux

-Send me a message if you want me to enable other distributions installation.

-*Note that even if the script include Ubuntu specification, it will not work on it because of the missing commande **sudo**.
-In fact the script use the **su** command to install all the packages.
+*Note : Even if the script works with Debian, it will not with Ubuntu due to the missing su command.
+The script should manage the sudo command in the future.*

+## Language

+This script is made by and for a french.
+It is made to run with an *AZERTY* keyboard, especially the *XMonad* configuration that uses the *AZERTY* key-binding as shortcut.

 # Installation